tyrone-sudeium/aethebot/README.md

 You *must* name the resulting file with the `.dat` extension as a clue for AetheBot that this file is a raw Opus stream, otherwise it will pass it on to FFmpeg for transcoding.

+Note that we will be switching to proper `.opus` (really OGG) files once the Discord.js Prism Media changes land.